Loan against Demat Shares

 2) Availing such loan is quick, easy, simpler and grants immediate liquidity.
 Unlike other loans, one can easily avail a loan against securities, but you should have some good scrips and valued securities.
 The benefit of such loans is that there are no pre-payment charges in most cases, and an overdraft facility is also attached to them.

 3) Analysts also point out that the interest is assessed on the amount you use.
-Personal loan and loan against property are usually EMI-based loans, where interest is payable after the loan is disbursed.
+A personal loan is usually EMI-based loans, where interest is payable after the loan is disbursed.